School of Journalism and Mass Communication

 Before 30 credits hours are met:

-• Students falling below a 2.0 in either JMC or CUM but still meeting the University regulations will be placed on SJMC probation.
-This probation should be viewed as a warning to improve academically or continuing in SJMC is in jeopardy.
+• Students falling below a 2.0 in either JMC or CUM but still meeting the University regulations will be placed on SJMC first academic notice.
+This first academic notice should be viewed as a warning to improve academically or continuing in SJMC is in jeopardy.

-• Students falling below a 2.0 GPA CUM and placed on first probation or final probation with the University regulations will be placed on SJMC probation, which could lead to discontinuance in the SJMC.
+• Students falling below a 2.0 GPA CUM and placed on first academic notice and second academic notice with the University regulations will be placed on SJMC first academic notice, which could lead to discontinuance in the SJMC.

-• If a SJMC student is academically suspended from the University or discontinued in SJMC, the student may not continue in SJMC or re-enroll in SJMC later.
+• If a SJMC student is academically dismissed from the University or discontinued in SJMC, the student may not continue in SJMC or re-enroll in SJMC later.

-• Transfer students completing fewer than 15 credits at Drake will be warned of a low GPA but not be placed on probation.
+• Transfer students completing fewer than 15 credits at Drake will be warned of a low GPA but not be placed on notice.

 • Students transferring into SJMC from another college at Drake must have a CUM of 2.25 to be allowed into the SJMC.